asimons04/tesseract/README.md

 - Can access moderation actions from the feed _without_ having to click into the post as with Lemmy-UI
 - Local instance admins have full moderation control of the instance as with Lemmy-UI
 - Modlog support on both desktop and mobile.
+- Supercharged modlog with enhanced filtering
+- Communities and users have "moglog" links in their action menus.
+Those will take you to a pre-filtered modlog for just actions related to them.
 - Can simply click "reply with reason" when taking moderation actions to send the user a message with the removal details.
 Template is user-configurable.

 ### Committed Developer